Thomas Tree: Fancy Pants Orchestra

-In the Spring of 2012, Murray and Coppage founded a jazz-based project called Fancy Pants Orchestra.
+In the spring of 2012, Murray and Coppage founded a jazz-based project called Fancy Pants Orchestra.
 They recruited keyboardist and band leader Geoff Stradling for the recordings, as well as nine studio musicians from the LA Jazz Society.

 The songs were recorded at Malibu Sound Studios, and all nine songs on the album were sung in both English and Spanish languages by Baby Cupcake (English versions) and Fernanda Karolys (Spanish versions).

-After production on the album wrapped, a 4 song EP was released on July 7th 2017, titled Secrets and Surprises!, with the full length LP, Feeling Good!, released on May 31st 2022.
+After production on the album wrapped, a 4 song EP was released on July 7, 2017, titled Secrets and Surprises!, with the full length LP, Feeling Good!, released on May 31, 2022.

 Feeling Good! features music influenced by American music of the 1940’s and 1950’s, like jazz and big band, and blends it with elements of Latin music, including Samba and Tango.

 The album was engineered by Sebastian Haimerl and mixed by Walter Clissen.
 Feeling Good! was released on Everything OK Records and published under TMM Publishing and CJC Publishing.
 Feeling Good! is dedicated to the memory of Chase Vaccarelli, Zen Marmor, and Lance Vaccarelli.

 Your High

 Your High is the seventh, full-length album by Murray and his fifth album collaborating with Coppage.
 The album has a Christmas theme and features a children’s choir, complex horn and piano arrangements and varied cultural references.

-The lead single, “Santa’s Watching Johnny B. Goode”, was released on November 22, 2022 and features Murray’s vocals accompanied by a children’s choir.
+The lead single, “Santa’s Watching Johnny B. Goode”, was released on November 22, 2022, and features Murray’s vocals accompanied by a children’s choir.

-Your High, the full album, is scheduled for release on October 31, 2023 on Everything OK Records, with publishing under TMM Publishing and CJC Publishing.
+Your High, the full album, is scheduled for release on October 31, 2023, on Everything OK Records, with publishing under TMM Publishing and CJC Publishing.
 The album was recorded at Faith Tape Ministries in Denver, Colorado.
 It was engineered and mixed by Michael Pfeiffer, and features Father Anthony Fidel on piano.

+Jacks Off

+Jacks Off is an EP by Christy McCool that was released through Everything OK Records on May 17, 2023.
+It features Thomas Tree Murray on vocals, Neil McAnally on bass, Jason Dobbertin on guitar and Tom Wenzel on drums.
+Recorded at Journey Studios in Oakland, California, it was engineered by Michael Rosen and the Executive Producer was David Hayes, who is also the founder of Doctor Dream Records.

+The songs (in order) are: Betty Boops, Jacks Off, Midwestern Pop, Pack Your Own Lunch and Villa de Marz.

+All songs were written, arranged and produced by Thomas Tree Murray and Neil McAnally, except Midwestern Pop, which was written and arranged by Thomas Tree Murray and Cory Joseph Coppage.